Why Some of Us Bruise Easily... and How to Get Rid of Bruises

 The acerola berry provides a complete health offering with a natural vitamin C complex.
 This means it has not only the anti-inflammatory vitamin C component, but an entire spectrum of vitamin C compounds in it.
 You can get acerola berry in powder form; add ¼ to ½ teaspoon of the powder to juice or yogurt and then repeat three times daily.
 This complete vitamin C group of nutrients works much better at relieving bruising than vitamin C by itself.

 This South American plant comes with the entire vitamin C group of nutrients as well with quercetin, bioflavonoids and hesperidin.
 See if you can get it in powder form.
 Add 1 teaspoon to a cold beverage or yogurt.
-Vitamin C is destroyed by heat so you won’t want to put it in coffee.
-Use this dosage three or four times a day to reduce or completely rid yourself of bruises.
+Vitamin C can be damaged by heat so you won’t want to put it in coffee.
+Use this dosage three or four times a day to reduce bruises.

 Arnica ointments may also be used; in fact, plastic surgeons recommend arnica ointments for women who have had breast reconstruction to reduce bruising.